 Improving engagement between schools, teachers, and students

-The World Bank financed School and District Development Program supported this and related measures to change this.
-At the school level, principals had to reconceptualize their role as school leader from one that is solitary and autocratic to one that is inclusive, transparent, and consensus-based, essentially adopting a form of distributed leadership.
+The School and District Development Program supported increased, higher-quality dialogues at several levels of the education system.
+At the school level, principals had to reconceptualize their role as school leader from one that is solitary and autocratic to one that is inclusive, transparent, and consensus-based, adopting a form of distributed leadership.
 “The principal is constantly in contact with the parents.
-He has all our numbers and he’s the center of contact as he is aware of all the school problems,” explained one parent.
+He has all our numbers and he’s the center of contact, as he is aware of all the school problems,” explained one parent.

 However, realizing a common vision and commitment to the effective delivery of education requires in every country the forging of a sustained complementarity between informal and formal systems.
 To this end, the school requested to hear from parents on how to align its vision with that of the community.